 You'll find a stack of information here which will be updated as milestones are met and new reports come to hand.
 If you want to be informed of new posts to this page, don't forget to 'like' Fish & Game on Facebook.

-A component of Fish & Game's wider mallard research programmae is GPS telemetry.
+A component of Fish & Game's wider mallard research programme is GPS telemetry or tracking.
 This involves trapping mallard hens, then attaching GPS transmitters to them so they can be located and observed.

 We want to find out when the birds are nesting, how many have hatched and fledged.
 This should help identify key limiting factors to the growth of mallard and grey duck populations.